-As of January 1, 2017 we will be adding a 3.75% surcharge instead of raising prices to compensate for the increase in cost triggered by new State and local ordinances.
+As of January 1, 2017, in support of the rising minimum wage, we will be adding a 3.75% surcharge to all checks.
 Please take a moment to read our thoughts and how we arrived at this difficult decision.
 We hope you’ll understand that our motives are sincere and our course of action is necessary for a sustainable and fair working environment for all.
 We appreciate your trust and understanding and will continue to put our heart and soul into providing you delicious food, exceptional service and genuine hospitality.

 Dining here isn’t cheap, why don’t you just pay your employees more money?